Skip to Main Content

 What is a macro?

-Macros are scripts run in MS Word, which are used to apply consistent formatting styles to your journal content.
-Our formatting macros are created by our printer, Sheridan, and are specific to each Journal due to variations in fonts, sizes, and default formatting.
+Macros are scripts run in MS Word, which are used to apply consistent formatting styles to your journal content Beginning in Summer 2025, journals have the option of two different formatting macros, which were created by our printer, Sheridan, and vary in font, size, and default formatting.

 Need help with your macro?